-Guidelines for the Provision of Intensive Care Services was first published jointly by the Faculty of Intensive Care Medicine and the Intensive Care Society in April 2015 as an expansion of the earlier Core Standards for Intensive Care Units (2013).
+Guidelines for the Provision of Intensive Care Services was first published jointly by the Faculty of Intensive Care Medicine and the Intensive Care Society in April 2015.

 GPICS can be used as the definitive reference source for planning and delivery of UK Intensive Care Services.
 It is broken down into chapters and sections which are clear and concise.
 After Chapter One, each has the standard format of Introductions, Recommendations, Standards, Background, References and Relevant Ongoing Research.
 Some chapters also have Additional Information section.

 Advice statements are made in GPICS in two ways.

 Standards must be routine practice in UK ICM.

 Recommendations should be routine practice in UK ICM.